Jhgomez/StudyNotes/Android/graphics.md

 drawing a circle with radio of X + Y and filling the space betwwen those two circles with the color you requested, but you could do this yourself so that is wht it is said is just a convenience method

+It seems like when Android started it was using Skia(is a 2D renderer) which is a library that does CPU rendering but then in Android 3.0 they wrote a library called `libgui` that is basically Canvas on the GPU and at that point they used both, Skia for CPU rendering and `libgui` for GPU rendering, but then Skia gained GPU capabilities so they stopped using `libgui` and started using Skia for GPU also.
+The techniques described here are mostly CPU rendering techniques, it could be that some vectors still have some CPU process, they are generated on the CPU and used as a mask by the GPU to mask off everything that is not the vector path